fletchjp/MERG-Arduino-Software/TestTasks/Readme.md

 I want to test the use of IOAbstraction and TaskManagerIO with the Raspberry Pi Pico RP2040

+There is now a new version of TaskManagerIO 1.4.0 with changes to the interface for scheduling tasks.
+I am now experimenting with this.

 ## simpleTasks

 This is from the TaskManagerIO example routines and runs on a Pico.